fommil/fpmortals/manuscript/complete.md

 we need a catch-all `case _` to do nothing.
 Recall from Chapter 2 that `.pure` creates the `for`'s (monadic) context from a value.

-`foldLeftM` is like `foldLeft` over `nodes`, but each iteration of the fold may return a monadic value.
+`foldLeftM` is like `foldLeft`, but each iteration of the fold may return a monadic value.
 In our case, each iteration of the fold returns `F[WorldView]`.
 The `M` is for Monadic.
 We will find more of these *lifted* methods that behave as one would expect, taking monadic values in place of values.